 Prior to September 30, 2020, the Company was a wholly-owned subsidiary of Bluegreen Vacations Holding Corporation ("Bluegreen Vacations") (formerly known as BBX Capital Corporation), whose principal holdings were Bluegreen Vacations Corporation ("Bluegreen"), BBX Capital Real Estate LLC ("BBX Capital Real Estate" or "BBXRE"), BBX Sweet Holdings, LLC ("BBX Sweet Holdings" or "BBXSH"), and Renin Holdings, LLC ("Renin").
 On September 30, 2020, Bluegreen Vacations completed a spin-off which separated Bluegreen Vacations' business, activities, and investments into two separate, publicly-traded companies: (i) Bluegreen Vacations, which continues to hold its investment in Bluegreen, and (ii) BBX Capital, which continues to hold all of Bluegreen Vacations' other businesses and investments, including BBX Capital Real Estate, BBX Sweet Holdings, which currently owns over 90% of IT'SUGAR, LLC ("IT'SUGAR"), and Renin.
-The spin-off was consummated on September 30, 2020 with the distribution by Bluegreen Vacations to its shareholders of all of the outstanding shares of BBX Capital's Class A Common Stock for each share of its Class A Common Stock and one share of BBX Capital's Class B Common Stock for each share of its Class A Common Stock and one share of BBX Capital's Class B Common Stock for each share of its Class A Common Stock and one share of BBX Capital's Class B Common Stock for each share of its Class B Common Stock.
-Accordingly, following the spin-off, Bluegreen Vacations ceased to have an ownership interest in the Company, and Bluegreen Vacations' shareholders of the Company.
+The spin-off was consummated on September 30, 2020 with the distribution by Bluegreen Vacations to its shareholders of all of the outstanding shares of BBX Capital's Class B Common Stock through the distribution of one share of BBX Capital's Class A Common Stock for each share of its Class A Common Stock and one share of BBX Capital's Class B Common Stock for each share of its Class B Common Stock and one share of BBX Capital's Class B Common Stock in the distribution became shareholders of the Company.